-The Dean's Designee shall consult with the Reporter and the Respondent, if necessary, to ascertain what witnesses should be called in the Hearing, to make sure that all concerned understand the workings of the Code.
+The Honor Board Panel Chairperson shall consult with the Complainant and the Accused Student, if necessary, to ascertain what witnesses should be called in the Hearing, to make sure that all concerned understand the workings of the Code.

 7. Right to an Advisor